CG3-Media/alto/README.md

 ## 🎣 Callback Hooks

-One of FeedbackBoard's most powerful features is its callback hook system.
+One of Alto's most powerful features is its callback hook system.
 The engine automatically calls methods in your host app when events occur, enabling seamless integration with external services.

 ### ⚙️ How It Works